andrewkingme/andrewkingme.github.io/_work/Revit-Revision-Cloud-Data-to-Excel.md

   - /work/Revit-Revision-Cloud-Data-to-Excel-via-Dynamo/
 ---

-This Dynamo definition and Python code extracts revision cloud data from Revit and writes it to Excel.
+Dynamo definition and Python code to extract revision cloud data from Revit.

 <!--more-->